skurfer/RemoteProject.tmbundle/Support/remote_project_help.markdown

       6. Close and delete `blah.txt`
       7. Save the project

   * Get the files and create the project
+    (Note the trailing '/' on the `rsync` "source" path.
+It matters.)

       1. Make a local copy